Commodities trader Clearsource adds LPG, naphtha in Singapore

-SINGAPORE Petroleum and metals trader Clearsource is expanding its Asian operations through its Singapore office to include naphtha and liquefied petroleum gas (LPG), its chief executive said.
+SINGAPORE (Reuters) - Petroleum and metals trader Clearsource is expanding its Asian operations through its Singapore office to include naphtha and liquefied petroleum gas (LPG), its chief executive said.

 The company, which currently has around 25 people in the Singapore office, has hired ex-Castleton Commodities International trader I.S.
 Ryu for its light fuels desk.
 Ryu is already onboard.